hardisj/erinsaudiocorner/content/english/loudspeakers/Selah_Audio_Purezza.md

 ## Intro

 This speaker comes to us from the mind of fellow DIY'r and speaker builder, Rick Craig of Selah Audio.
-You can find the manufacturer's information here: http://www.selahaudio.com/purezza but I have provided some snippets below:
+You can find the manufacturer's information [here](http://www.selahaudio.com/purezza) but I have provided some snippets below:
 * Design: 6.5” 2-way
 * Drivers: Purifi woofer and BZ Labs CQ76B ribbon/planar tweeter.
 * Frequency Response: (+1/-3dB) 40hz-20K